sindohmes/mes4u/Installation.md

 ![Login Page](./images/login_page.png)

 After PostgreSQL installation and DB connection is completed, you can see the login page in Web.
-Log into MES-U using the default user name and password below.
+Log into mes4u using the default user name and password below.

 + ID: administrator
 + PW: administrator